oxsecurity/megalinter/docs/descriptors/ansible_ansible_lint.md

   -c CONFIG_FILE, --config-file CONFIG_FILE
                         Specify configuration file to use.
-By default it will look for '.ansible-lint' or '.config/ansible-lint.yml' --offline             Disable installation of requirements.yml and schema refreshing
+By default it will look for '.ansible-lint' or '.config/ansible-lint.yml' -i IGNORE_FILE, --ignore-file IGNORE_FILE
+                        Specify ignore file to use.
+By default it will look for '.ansible-lint-ignore' or '.config/ansible-lint-
+                        ignore.txt'
+  --offline             Disable installation of requirements.yml and schema
+                        refreshing
   --version